SilviaEiden/School_District_Analysis/README.md

 ### Background and Purpose

-Maria, a chief data scientist for a city school district, and her supervisor have been notified that the “students_complete.csv” file (a dataset) shows evidence of academic dishonesty.
+Maria, a chief data scientist for a city school district, and her supervisor have been notified that the “students_complete.csv” file shows evidence of academic dishonesty.
 This is specific to the reading and math grades for Thomas High School ninth graders, which appear to have been altered.

 The purpose of this analysis is to help Maria replace the math and reading scores for Thomas High School with NaNs (Not a Number) while keeping the rest of the data intact.
 Additionally, she has requested to use Python and the Pandas library to analyze school district data and showcase trends in school performance with the updated numbers.